 4.16 Implementation is dependent on partners, both within and outside the Council.
 These may not be committed to the formal planning system, may not understand the requirements or may lack the resources or skills to do what's required.
-These difficulties have already had a significant effect on the programme for the Site Allocation DPD and Town Centre AAP.
-The BCCS review involves joint working with a number different partners and stakeholders including discussions over cross-boundary issues outside of the Black Country.
-This may in turn impact on the programme for the BCCS review.
+The Black Country Plan involves joint working with a number different partners and stakeholders including discussions over cross-boundary issues outside of the Black Country.
+This may in turn impact on the programme for the Black Country Plan.